lionkor/q/README.md

 ## ArrayQueue

 An array is used to store all the values of the queue.
 For this, an index keeps track of the index of the next free space.
 This means that it points past the end if the array is not large enough.
-In that case the size of the array is doubled on the next enqueue call.
+In that case the size of the array is increased by GROWTH_FACTOR (~1.61) on the next enqueue call.

 ```